Zeb Noland

-Zebuliah Noland (born August 16, 1997) is a former American football quarterback for the South Carolina Gamecocks.
-After transferring to South Carolina as a graduate student following time at Iowa State and North Dakota State, he drew media attention upon being added to the Gamecocks' roster and named their starting quarterback despite being a graduate assistant with the team.
+Zebuliah Noland (born August 16, 1997) is an American college football coach and former quarterback.
+He is the quarterbacks coach for Murray State University, a position he has held since 2024.
+He played college football for the Iowa State Cyclones, North Dakota State Bison, and South Carolina Gamecocks.
+He drew media attention upon being added to the Gamecocks roster, where he was named their starting quarterback, despite being a graduate assistant with the team.

 Early life

 Noland, the son of Travis and Julie Noland, was born in Watkinsville, Georgia.
 He played high school football at Oconee County High School under his father, a former Appalachian State quarterback.
 He earned all-region honors twice, and led the team to their first regional championship since 2004.
 Rated the No. 60 pro-style quarterback in his class by 247Sports, Noland received offers from Toledo, Middle Tennessee, Colorado State, Richmond, FIU, and Appalachian State.
-He ultimately committed to Appalachian State on June 6, 2015, but later rescinded that commitment upon receiving an offer from Iowa State.
+He ultimately committed to Appalachian State University on June 6, 2015, but later rescinded that commitment upon receiving an offer from Iowa State University.
 He signed a letter of intent and committed to Iowa State on December 21, 2015, and formally enrolled less than a month later.

 College career

 Iowa State

 After sitting out as a redshirt freshman in 2016, Noland saw his first action at Iowa State the following year.
-He played in four contests for the Cyclones in 2017, including a start in Iowa State's win against Baylor.
+He played in four contests for the Cyclones in 2017, including a start in the Cyclones' win against the Baylor Bears.
 He saw further game time in 2018, playing in five games for Iowa State.
-Following the conclusion of the season, Noland transferred to North Dakota State.
+Following the conclusion of the season, Noland transferred to North Dakota State University.

 North Dakota State

 Arriving in Fargo as a redshirt junior, Noland competed for the starting role with Trey Lance and Noah Sanders, ultimately earning the second spot on the depth chart behind Lance.
-He made eight appearances for the Bison in 2019; North Dakota State would go on to win the national championship that season.
-Following Lance's departure for the National Football League, Noland ascended to the starting role, and made seven starts for North Dakota State in the spring 2021 season (delayed from fall 2020 due to the COVID-19 pandemic).
+He made eight appearances for the North Dakota State Bison in 2019; North Dakota State would go on to win the national championship that season.
+Following Lance's departure for the National Football League (NFL), Noland ascended to the starting role, and made seven starts for North Dakota State in the spring 2021 season (delayed from fall 2020 due to the COVID-19 pandemic).
 He led the team in total offense and finished with a 5–2 record as a starter for the Bison.

 Head coach Matt Entz announced Noland's departure from the program on April 25, 2021, with Noland reported to have taken a Power Five coaching job.